starseed777/ALB-ASG-Cloudformation/README.md

-Cloudformation template for VPC automation with auto-scaling group and other various AWS resources.
+Cloudformation template for VPC automation with all of the necessary networking components.
+Resouces include various different security groups, NACL, auto-scaling group, launch configurations with a bootstrap script to run a wordpress application on ec2 instances.
+Debugging for the script can be found on the bootstrapdebug.txt .